manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

 and choose an significance level of $\alpha = 0.01$.
 We know that for $n = 25$ trials, as a result $\sigma_F = 0.1$.
 Hence $99 \%$ of the time and MLE estimate would fall in between $(0.21, 0.79)$.
 Hence we would reject the null hypothesis if $\hat{\theta} < 0.21$ or $\hat{\theta} > 0.79$.
 ### Constructing confidence intervals

 An alternative way to quantify our confidence in the estimate is to use confidence intervals.
 Recall that from the frequentist perspective the definition is a bit fuzzy: A $99\%$ confidence interval does not mean that the true value will lay in it with probability $0.99$, but that if we estimate 100 such intervals that 99 of them will contain the true value.
-We can obtain in similarly as before by just replacing the ture value with our esitimate $\hat{\theta}$.
+We can again just replace the true value with our estimate $\hat{\theta}$.
 This is visually demonstrated in the plot below.

 ## Fisher information in Bayesian statistics

-Until know we mostly discussed about point estimates, so why is it also relevant in the Bayesian case?
-In the Bayesian paradigm we start with existing prior beliefs about the parameter and update these beliefs based on information provided by data to guide inferential decisions.
+Until now we mostly discussed point estimates, so why is it also relevant in the Bayesian case?
+In the Bayesian paradigm, we start with existing prior beliefs about the parameter and update these beliefs based on information provided by data to guide inferential decisions.

 Our prior beliefs are typically expressed in terms of a *prior* distribution $p(\theta)$, data is assumed to be generated by $p(x \mid \theta)$.
 Based on probability theory there is only a single way how observing $x$ should update our beliefs about our parameters, namely Baye's theorem

 $$ p(\theta \mid x) = \frac{p(x \mid \theta)p(\theta)}{p(x)} $$

-An intermediate connection to frequentist approach if now just start do drop to full posterior in fate of using only some point estimates derived of it.
-For example we can use the posterior mean, variance or mode.
+An intermediate connection to frequentist approach if now just start to do drop to full posterior in the fate of using only some point estimates derived of it.
+For example, we can use the posterior mean, variance, or mode.
 But let's try to stay Bayesian!
-As such we may want to extend definition of the Fisher information matrix.
+As such we may want to extend the definition of the Fisher information matrix.

 <dir class="definition">
 Given a generative model $p(x,\theta) = p(x|\theta)p(\theta)$.
 We define the Bayesian Fisher information matrix as